itechsolutions-me/orderingninja-docs-SR/getting-started/10-minute-quickstart.md

 ## Brzi start koraci

-1. POseti https://orderingninja.com and sign up for an account
+1. Poseti https://orderingninja.com I registruj svoj nalog.
 2. Once you are at the admin dashboard, press "Create New Restaurant"
 3. Fill out your restaurant details and create the restaurant
 4. Click on your new restaurant to see the restaurant dashboard